ryanm537/Hydar-Claire/README.md

 ### .txt files
 They are:
-  word pair weights
+  word pair weights,
-  part of speech weights
+  part of speech weights,
-  parts of speech
+  parts of speech,
-  questions
+  questions,
-  responses
+  responses,
-  training data 4
+  training data 4, and
-  training data 2
+  training data 2.

 **claire_word_pair_weights** and **claire_part_of_speech_weights** are weights obtained from training.
 They are used in ascertaining whether a sentence is sense or nonsense.
 One uses parts of speech and the other uses pairs of words.